shanedonnelly/html_pdf_cli/README.md

 # html_pdf_cli
-Bash command to convert url or html file to pdf
+Bash command to convert url or html file to pdf, using chrome or chromimum.
+I find it easier to use than installing other tools

 ## Installation